Utah is already on the radar for many outdoor enthusiasts, and this spectacular state is truly an ep ..Read more

 17. Paddling the Great Salt Lake

 Why not plan to paddle the famous Salt Lake during your next trip to Utah!
 The lake is about 35 by 75 miles, and you will enjoy this calm, vast saline lake as you paddle around.
 The Great Salt Lake is the fourth-largest terminal lake and the fifth-saltiest body of water in the world.
 Make sure you check the weather forecast before heading out, weather can quickly change in the summer months.
 To visit you should fly in and out of Salt Lake City.

 Utah has some of the best outdoor adventure activities in the world – pack your bags and get out there!
 We think the best way to visit them all is by road trip.
-Rent an RV on a site like Outdoorsy, which is a is safe, easy, fully insured, peer to peer RV rental marketplace with a great local selection.
+Rent an RV through TripOutside’s partnership with Outdoorsy, which is a is safe, easy, fully insured, peer to peer RV rental marketplace with a great local selection.
 We hope that our list above will help guide your adventures!